FastComments/fastcomments-blog/src/content/(5-08-2020) How to Only Auto Approve Verified Comments.md

 <img
     data-src="images/fc-verification-approves-comment.png"
-    alt="The \"Only Auto Approve Verified Comments\" option highlighted" title="The \"Only Auto Approve Verified Comments\" option highlighted" class='lozad' />
+    alt="The auto approve when verified option highlighted" title="The auto approve when verified option highlighted" class='lozad' />

 Now any comment that's not verified by email won't show until the commenter verifies it.
 They'll also be shown a friendly message